GozdeHisarckllar/challenge-sunnyside-agency-landing-page/README.md

 - Mobile-first workflow
 - JavaScript

-* I made both the layout and the images responsive to desktop and mobile screen viewports.
+* I made both the layout and the images responsive to desktop and mobile viewports.

 * I preferred the height of the background image in the header section to be equal to 100% of the viewport's height.
 Then, I added interactivity to the arrow SVG element in order to direct user to the main content.